- Tax ID theft – Using another person's Social Security number to file a phony tax return and steal the refund

 You can get a free copy of your credit report once each year from the three national credit-reporting agencies: Experian, Equifax, and TransUnion.
 Be sure to check the reports for errors, especially any accounts listed that you didn't open yourself.
 You can request your free credit reports through this central website.

-2. Use strong, complex passwords.
+2. Use strong, complex words.

 It's especially important to use strong passwords for sensitive information, such as your bank, credit card, shopping, and other financial accounts.
 Enable the security features on any mobile devices where you have downloaded any banking apps.